libresource/open-source-checklist/README.md

 - **TensorFlow:** Explore the [TensorFlow Website](https://www.tensorflow.org) with its comprehensive documentation, download links, community forums, and the latest news on TensorFlow advancements.
 - **Django:** The [Django Website](https://www.djangoproject.com) provides an intuitive layout featuring project information, tutorials, downloads, community forums, and developer resources.

-Building a professional and user-friendly website is essential for attracting users, contributors, and collaborators to your open source project.
-If you have more points or need further assistance, feel free to ask!

 ## Mailing List

 ### Description: